Nephrite Meaning & Uses

 Sandstone has also been described in this polishing process.
 What is known is that nephrite is highly valued in Maori culture and their history is significant to them.
 At some point, a prized nephrite adze went missing for a long time.
 In 1877 it was discovered and was wrapped in sixteen highly valuable cloaks.
 It is said that hundreds of villagers cried to see these valued objects together.
 At one point, wars were fought with the sole intent to capture a nephrite adze or a cloak.

 In China, nephrite was carved for ornamental purposes in addition to tools.
-The precision, and care, has been a source of much commentary from historians and archaeologists.
+The precision and care have been a source of much commentary from historians and archaeologists.
 There are nephrite rings and discs that are beautifully crafted, but the process of producing such a masterfully made object is no easy feat.
 Jade rotary machines were invented in roughly 3500 BC and were vital in Chinese jade carving development.
 There are roughly five “generations” of jade carving tools.

 The First Generation was mostly primitive and tools were made mostly from stone, wood, and bone and the machine was manually rotated.
 By the Second Generation, which began in 2070 BC, was the birth of the bronze rotary machine.
 It was still manually operated, and required a kneeling position, but was faster.
 The Third Generation began in 600 BC and was the beginning of the iron rotary machine, faster still and more efficient, but still required manual operation.
 By the Fourth Generation, beginning in 581 AD, kneeling or sitting on the floor was replaced with stools or chairs and a foot level increased speed and efficiency significantly.
 The Fifth, and final Generation, began in 1960 and uses modern machinery with motors and highly specialized tools.